CiscoDevNet/ncc/README.md

 The Python scripts have been radically rationalized and there are now just a few key scripts, with the remainder moved to the [```archived```](archived) directory.
 The main scripts are:

 * [```ncc.py```](ncc.py) -- A kind of Swiss Army Knife script with many options to get-config, get, edit-config, pass in parameters for substitution, etc. Can be easily extended by users to have more edit-config templates or more named filter templates.
 Available content can be seen using the ```--list-templates``` and ```--list-filters``` parameters.

+* [`ncc-establish-subscription.py`](ncc-establish-subscription.py) -- Simple script to allow the creation of multiple dynamic telemetry subscriptions per an early draft of the IETF YANG Push functionality.
+Currently supported on IOS-XE 16.6.1 and later.
+Initial support was for switching platforms, with other platforms being supported in subsequent releases. **Note that this script requires a fork of the `ncclient` library.
+Once the Python dependencies above have been installed, the forked version may be installed using the command `pip install --upgrade git+https://github.com/CiscoDevNet/ncclient.git`**.
+Please see [here](https://github.com/CiscoDevNet/ncclient/blob/master/README.md) for more details.

 * [```ncc-filtered-get.py```](ncc-filtered-get.py) -- Very simple script that takes a subtree filter and does a get.